fe9lix/Tuio.js/README.md

 # Tuio.js

 Tuio.js is a JavaScript implementation of the [TUIO library](http://www.tuio.org) for multitouch and tangible interaction in the web browser.
-It aims to be a 1:1 port of the original [TUIO Java library](http://www.tuio.org/?java).
+It brings a 1:1 port of the original [TUIO Java library](http://www.tuio.org/?java).

 ### How it works
 TUIO is based on the [OSC protocol](http://opensoundcontrol.org/) and usually transferred via UDP.
 Tuio.js uses node.js and Websockets ([Socket.io](http://socket.io/)) to push OSC/TUIO messages to the browser.
 TUIO.js converts the messages to events that applications can register with.
 The events are also translated to standard HTML5 Touch API events + additional events for tangibles (not part of the W3C spec).

 ## Getting Started
 ### Server
-_(Coming soon)_
+Start the node server (modify server port in server.js if necessary): node src/server.js

 ### Client
-Include Tuio.min.js
+Include dist/Tuio.min.js

 ```javascript
 var client = new Tuio.Client({